 |Region||Central Otago, New Zealand||Vineyard||Estate-grown, single vineyard|

-The fruit was chilled overnight before crushing the next day, typically as 4 tonne lots in open top fermenters with a proportion of 32% whole bunch retained.
+The fruit was chilled overnight before destemming the next day, typically as 4 tonne lots in open top fermenters, with a proportion of whole bunches (40%) retained.
 The crushed fruit was allowed to warm slowly for 5-7 days as the natural yeast ferment began to take place.
-Ferments were hand plunged 3 times per day.
-Cooling was used to ensure the ferments peaked below 32ºC.
-The wine was then held warm (>20ºC) post ferment to allow ongoing tannin integration.
-After an average of 24 days on skins the wines were then pressed to tank where they were settled for 1–2 days before being racked into 300 litre French oak barrels.
+Ferments were hand plunged 2-3 times per day.
+Cooling was used to ensure the ferments peaked below 32°C. The wine was then held warm (>20°C) post ferment to allow ongoing tannin integration.
+After an average of 25 days on skins the wines were then pressed to tank where they were settled for 1–2 days before being racked into 300 litre French oak barrels.
 The wine was inoculated for malolactic fermentation in spring and the final wine selection made by identifying ferments and barrels from all the wines post malolactic fermentation.
-Aiming to produce an earlier maturing style, the final selection received 21% new oak.
-The wine was racked once to tank prior to the 2017 vintage and filtered prior to bottling in November 2017.
+Aiming to produce an earlier maturing style, the final selection received 8% new oak.
+The wine was racked once to tank prior to the 2018 vintage and filtered.